 Turn Gozen’s insight into action with this exercise prompt:

-“…we believe that doing good business leads to more business and we have to be tender and thoughtful about how we impact our planet, how we impact people, how we advance anti-racism, and how we do what we can to support a community that supports us.”— Lisa Wise, Chief Operating Officer and Chief Flockster, Flock DC
+“We believe that doing good business leads to more business and we have to be thoughtful about how we impact our planet, how we impact people, how we advance anti-racism, and how we do what we can to support a community that supports us.”— Lisa Wise, Chief Operating Officer and Chief Flockster, Flock DC

 Turn Lisa’s insight into action with this exercise prompt:

-Get the guide and get even more expert leadership insights
+Explore more expert leadership insights